MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [ ] Statement of Additional Client Information
 - [ ] Know-Your-Client (KYC) Form Only

-> **Explanation:** The IPS is the guiding document for portfolio managers, defining how a discretionary account should be managed in line with client goals and constraints.
+> **Explanation:**( The IPS is the guiding document for portfolio managers, defining how a discretionary account should be managed in line with client goals and constraints.)

----

 ### What is a primary regulatory requirement for an individual or firm offering discretionary portfolio management in Canada?